 Those who serve God should be God’s intimates, they should be pleasing to God, and capable of the utmost loyalty to God.
-Regardless of whether you act behind people, or in front of them, you are able to gain the joy of God before God, you are able to stand firm before God, and regardless of how other people treat you, you always walk your own path, and give every care to God’s burden.
-Only this is an intimate of God.
-That God’s intimates are able to serve Him directly is because they have been given God’s great commission, and God’s burden, they are able to take God’s heart as their own, and God’s burden as their own, and they give no consideration to whether they gain or lose prospect: Even when they have no prospects, and they will gain nothing, they will always believe in God with a loving heart.
+Whether you act in private or in public, you are able to gain the joy of God before God, you are able to stand firm before God, and regardless of how other people treat you, you always walk the path you should walk, and give every care to God’s burden.
+Only people like this are intimates of God.
+That God’s intimates are able to serve Him directly is because they have been given God’s great commission and God’s burden, they are able to make God’s heart their own, and take God’s burden as their own, and they give no consideration to their future prospects: Even when they have no prospects, and they stand to gain nothing, they will alwayswith a loving heart.
 And so, this kind of person is God’s intimate.
 God’s intimates are also His confidants; only God’s confidants could share His restlessness, and His wants, and although their flesh is painful and weak, they are able to endure pain and forsake that which they love to satisfy God.
-God gives more burdens to such people, and that which God shall do is expressed through these people.
+God gives more burdens to such people, and that which God desires to do is expressed through these people.
 Thus, these people are pleasing to God, they are servants of God who are after His own heart, and only people such as this can rule together with God.

-from “Serve as the Israelites Did” in The Word Appears in the Flesh
+Excerpted from “Serve As the Israelites Did” in The Word Appears in the Flesh

-Many people behind Me covet the blessing of status, they gorge themselves on food, they love to sleep and give every care to the flesh, always afraid that there is no way out of the flesh.
-They do not perform their normal function in the church, and eat for free, or else admonish their brothers and sisters with My words, they stand up high and lord it over others.
-These people keep saying they are doing God’s will, they always say they are God’s intimates—is this not absurd?
-If you have the right motivations, but are unable to serve in accordance with God’s will, then you’re being foolish; but if your motivations aren’t right, and you still say you serve God, then you are someone who opposes God, and you ought to be punished by God!
+Many people behind My back covet the blessing of status, they gorge themselves on food, they love to sleep and give every care to the flesh, always afraid that there is no way out for the flesh.
+They do not perform their proper function in the church, but freeload off the church, or else they admonish their brothers and sisters with My words, lording themselves over others from positions of authority.
+These people keep saying they are doing God’s will and always say they are God’s intimates—is this not absurd?
+If you have the right intentions, but are unable to serve in accordance with God’s will, then you are being foolish; but if your intentions are not right, and you still say you serve God, then you are someone who opposes God, and you ought to be punished by God!
 I have no sympathy for such people!
-In the house of God they eat for free, and always covet the comforts of the flesh, and give no consideration to the interests of God; they always seek what’s good for them, they pay no heed to God’s will, all that they do is not looked upon by God’s Spirit, they’re always maneuvering and plotting against their brothers and sisters, and being two-faced, like a fox in a vineyard, always stealing grapes and trampling over the vineyard.
+In the house of God, they freeload, always coveting the comforts of the flesh, and give no consideration to the interests of God.
+They always seek what is good for them, and they pay no heed to God’s will.
+They do not accept the scrutiny of God’s Spirit in anything they do.
+They are always maneuvering and deceiving their brothers and sisters, and being two-faced, like a fox in a vineyard, always stealing grapes and trampling over the vineyard.
 Could such people be God’s intimates?
 Are you fit to receive God’s blessings?
-You take no responsibility for your life and the church, are you fit to receive God’s commission?
+You take no burden for your life and the church, are you fit to receive God’s commission?
 Who would dare trust someone like you?
 When you serve like this, could God dare to entrust you with a greater task?
-Are you not delaying things?
+Would this not cause delays to the work?

 Serving God is no simple task.
 Those whose corrupt disposition remains unchanged can never serve God.
-If your disposition has not been judged and chastised by God’s word, then your disposition still represents Satan.
-This is sufficient to prove that your service of God is out of your own good intention.
-It is service based on your satanic nature.
-You serve God with your natural character, and according to your personal preferences; what’s more, you keep thinking that God delights in whatever you wish to do, and hates whatever you do not wish to do, and you are guided entirely by your own preferences in your work.
+If your disposition has not been judged and chastised by God’s words, then your disposition still represents Satan, which proves that you serve God out of your own good intentions, that your service is based on your satanic nature.
+You serve God with your natural character, and according to your personal preferences.
+What’s more, you always think that the things you are willing to do are what are delightful to God, and that the things you do not wish to do are what are hateful to God; you work entirely according to your own preferences.
 Can this be called serving God?
-Ultimately, your life disposition will not be changed by one iota; rather, you will become even more stubborn because you have been serving God, and this will make your corrupt disposition deeply ingrained.
-This way, you will inwardly develop rules about service to God that are primarily based on your own character, and the experience derived from your serving according to your own disposition.
-This is lesson from human experience.
-It is man’s philosophy of life.
-People like this belong to the Pharisees and the religious officials.
+Ultimately, there will not be the slightest change in your life disposition; instead, your service will make you even more stubborn, thus deeply ingraining your corrupt disposition, and as such, there will be formed within you rules about service to God that are primarily based on your own character, and experiences derived from your service according to your own disposition.
+These are the experiences and lessons of man.
+It is man’s philosophy of living in the world.
+People like this can be classed as Pharisees and religious officials.
 If they never wake up and repent, then they will ultimately turn into the false Christs who will appear in the last days, and will be deceivers of men.
-The false Christs and deceivers that were spoken of will arise from among this kind of person.
-If those who serve God follow their own character and act according to their own will, then they are in danger of being cast out at any time.
-Those who apply their many years of experience to serving God in order to win the hearts of others, to condescendingly lecture them and restrain them—and who never repent, never confess their sins, never renounce the benefits of position—these people will fall down before God.
-They are people of the same type as Paul, presuming upon their seniority and flaunting their qualifications.
+The false Christs and deceivers that were spoken of will arise from among such people.
+If those who serve God follow their own character and act according to their own will, they run the risk of being cast out at any time.
+Those who apply their many years of experience acquired to serving God in order to win the hearts of others, to lecture them and control them, and to stand on high—and who never repent, never confess their sins, never renounce the benefits of position—these people shall fall before God.
+They are of the same kind as Paul, presuming upon their seniority and flaunting their qualifications.
 God will not bring people like this to perfection.
-This kind of service interferes with the work of God.
-People love to cling to the old.
-They cling to the notions of the past, to things from the past.
+Such service interferes with the work of God.
+People always cling to the old.
+They cling to the notions of the past, to everything from times gone by.
 This is a great obstacle to their service.
 If you cannot throw them off, these things will throttle your whole life.
 God will not commend you, not in the slightest, not even if you break your legs running or your back with labor, not even if you are martyred in your service of God.
 Quite the contrary: He will say that you are an evildoer.

-Any who do not understand the purpose of God’s work are those who stand against God, and even more so are those who are aware of the purpose of God’s work yet do not seek to satisfy God.
-Those who read the Bible in grand churches recite the Bible every day, yet not one understands the purpose of God’s work.
-Not one is able to know God; moreover, not one is in accord with the heart of God.
-They are all worthless, vile men, each standing on high to teach God.
-Though they brandish the name of God, they willfully oppose Him.
-Though they label themselves believers of God, they are ones who eat the flesh and drink the blood of man.
-All such men are devils who devour the soul of man, head demons who purposefully disturb those who try to step onto the right path, and stumbling blocks that impede the path of those who seek God.
-Though they are of “robust flesh,” how are their followers to know that they are antichrists who lead man in opposition to God?
-How are they to know that they are living devils who specially seek souls to devour?
+Anyone who does not understand the purpose of God’s work is one who opposes Him, and one who has come to understand the purpose of God’s work but still does not seek to satisfy God is even more to be deemed an opponent of God.
+There are those who read the Bible in grand churches and recite it all day long, yet not one among them understands the purpose of God’s work.
+Not one among them is able to know God; still less can any one among them accord with God’s will.
+They are all worthless, vile people, each standing on high to lecture God.
+They willfully oppose God even as they carry His banner.
+Claiming, still they eat the flesh and drink the blood of man.
+All such people are devils that devour the soul of man, demons that deliberately get in the way of those trying to step onto the right path, and stumbling blocks impeding those who seek God.
+They may appear of “sound constitution,” but how are their followers to know that they are none other than antichrists who lead people to stand against God?
+How are their followers to know that they are living devils dedicated to the devouring of human souls?

 Sermon and Fellowship Excerpts for Reference: